DanielPiliutsin/Projectile-Motion-Calculator/README.md

-Add this one of the 2 versions of this program to your TI-84 and up calculator for a usefull projectile motion calculator and explainer🍎
+Add this one of the 2 versions of this program to your TI-84 and up calculator for a usefull projectile motion calculator and explainer for Algebra 2 🍎
 <p><b>You Need TI Connect With A PC In Order To Download The File Onto Your Calculator!</b> 👨‍💻</p>
 <P>Download TI Connect App Here📶: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw</p>
 <p>🤔How to use TI Connect🤔: https://www.youtube.com/watch?v=SnikiyDUfj4&ab_channel=TIGameTutorials</p>